khaldoun-xyz/lugha/docs/concept.md

 - A welcome screen to set your language
 & choose your learning mode
-(Talk for immersive conversation,
- Learn for guided converstaion
- with translations and corrections).
 - A chat screen for chatting.
 - An evaluation screen for reading the AI’s language competence evaluation.